opencomputeproject/ocp-diag-core/json_spec/README.md

 ##### Description

-Provides information about source location for the purpose of debugging or tracing program execution.
+Provides information about which file/line of the source code in the diagnostic package generates the output for the purpose of debugging or tracing program execution.

 ##### Attributes